ophidian1924-orion/hr_attrition_model/README.md

 ## Dashboard
 The Tableau dashboard enables:
-- Filtering by industry, geography, and valuation
+- Identification of top 20 at risk employees
-- Identification of top investment candidates
+- Identification of drivers of attrition such as promotion, overtime and satisfaction
-- Visual analysis of growth velocity and investor saturation
+- Distribultion of features by department, age and tenure

 🔗 **Tableau Public Dashboard:** *(add link here)*